 A past basketball player at SFU and competitive swimmer, Denise now enjoys standup paddle boarding, yoga, running, cycling, skate skiing, and downhill skiing to keep her “Moving for Life”.
 Now that her two young-adult children are in university, she and her husband Paul have more free time to enjoy all that the Okanagan offers.

-Registered Physiotherapist, Work Conditioning and WorkSafeBC Occupational Rehabilitation 1 Program Manager, Enhanced Programs Provider, Job Site Visits and Return to Work Planning, Industrial Pre-screening Services, Hydrotherapy/React Program Physiotherapist, Functional Capacity Evaluations
+Registered Physiotherapist, Work Conditioning and WorkSafeBC Occupational Rehabilitation (OR1) Program Manager, Enhanced Programs Provider, Job Site Visits and Return to Work Planning, Industrial Pre-screening Services, Hydrotherapy/React Program Physiotherapist, Functional Capacity Evaluations (FCE)

-Sue is one of our senior physiotherapists, (as in experienced, not as in important!).
-Sue has been with us for over 30 years now, and is one of our specialty-imported products from the U.K. She heads up our work conditioning and return to work programs, and does our “off site” work.
+Sue is our most experienced senior physiotherapists.
+Sue has been with us for over 30 years now, and is one of our specialty-imported products from the U.K. She heads up our work conditioning and return to work programs, and does our “off site” assessments at job sites.
 Sue can usually be found “motivating” her clients in the gym or pool.

 It is no secret why there are so many of us who have worked here for so long; it is a great group of talented and committed therapists, working as a team.

 Sue is a keen cyclist and can often be seen cycling home from work along Eastside Road when it is 30 degrees in August, stopping for at least two swims on the way.

-Sue and her husband Alan have been married for over 30 years, and have two young adult children who have flown the next.
+Sue and her husband Alan have been married for over 30 years, and have two young adult children who have flown the nest.
 They are all keen sailors and Mt.
 Baldy skiers.

 Sue’s recipe for Karma is to nap and eat chocolate everyday!